BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt1.md

 Press Ctrl+C to stop
 ```

 Keep in mind that since this is inside docker localhost:1313 is local within the docker container.
 You could not go onto a browser on your system and have this work.
 Yet.
-In another terminal window I am going to connect to the same docker container as this one is currently occupied running the hugo server.
+In another terminal window I am going to connect to the same docker container because this console is currently running the hugo server process.

 Back on my host system I forgot the docker conatiner, so let's just get all running containers.